eronoobos/cattle-and-loveplay/README.md

 - / check if unit footprints are on sand
 - / make sure both fallbacks work (wormredir and ai redir)
 - / fix hide/reveal underworm
-- fix worm not being able to eat certain units? armpw, armak?
-WTF
+- / fix worm not being able to eat certain units: armpw, armak.
+Was problem with the keys of the unitsToSwallow table being distance (therefore the only unit that showed up was underworm)
 - make default to not sink wrecks
 - are ripple signs too expensive? yes remove them
 - fix unitscript errors (check if piece is valid before exploding it?)